 § 16-615 FRE 615.
-Excluding Witnesses
+Excluding Witnesses from the Courtroom; Preventing an Excluded Witness's Access to Trial Testimony

-At a party's request, the court must order witnesses excluded so that they cannot hear other witnesses' testimony.
+- (a) Excluding Witnesses.
+At a party's request, the court must order witnesses excluded from the courtroom so that they cannot hear other witnesses' testimony.
 Or the court may do so on its own.
-But this rule does not authorize excluding:

-- (a) a party who is a natural person; - (b) an officer or employee of a party that is not a natural person, after being designated as the party's representative by its attorney; - (c) a person whose presence a party shows to be essential to presenting the party's claim or defense; or - (d) a person authorized by statute to be present.
+But this rule does not authorize excluding: - (1) a party who is a natural person; - (2) one officer or employee of a party that is not a natural person, if that officer or employee has been designated as the party's representative by its attorney; - (3) any person whose presence a party shows to be essential to presenting the party's claim or defense; or - (4) a person authorized by statute to be present. - (b) Additional Orders to Prevent Disclosing and Accessing Testimony.
+An order under (a) operates only to exclude witnesses from the courtroom.
+But the court may also, by order: - (1) prohibit disclosure of trial testimony to witnesses who are excluded from the courtroom; and - (2) prohibit excluded witnesses from accessing trial testimony.